Benlagra/ExData_Plotting1/README.md

 In each of the codes, I read only the necessary rows from the original data as described below.
 I then subset the resuting reduced data set accoroding to what I need to produce a given plot.

+**The backgroup of each of the plots is is set explicitely to `bg = 'transparent'`** as is the case for the illustrative figures contained in the original repository of Prof. Peng.

 ### Structure of the original data

 The original data provide measurements of electric power consumption in one household with a one-minute sampling rate (thus 1440 measurements per day) over a period of almost 4 years (Between Dec.
 2006 to Nov.
 2010).
 Different electrical quantities and some sub-metering values are available.